Foundations Fund Professor of Psychiatry and Professor in the Child Study Center and of Neuroscience

-Dr. Hilary Patricia Blumberg is the John and Hope Furth Professor of Psychiatric Neuroscience, Professor of Psychiatry, Diagnostic Radiology and in the Child Center, and Director of the Mood Disorders Research Program, at the Yale School of Medicine.
+Dr. Hilary Patricia Blumberg is the John and Hope Furth Professor of Psychiatric Neuroscience, Professor of Psychiatry, Radiology and Biomedical Imaging and in the Child Center, and Director of the Mood Disorders Research Program, at the Yale School of Medicine.
 She graduated summa cum laude in neuroscience from Harvard University and completed her medical degree, psychiatry training and specialty training in brain scanning research at Cornell University Medical College.
-Dr. Blumberg’s research is devoted...
+Dr. Blumberg’s...

 Dr. Tara Chaplin is an Assistant Professor of Psychology at George Mason University and a licensed clinical psychologist.
 She received a Ph.D. in Child-Clinical psychology in 2003 from Penn State University.
 She completed post-doctoral training at the University of Pennsylvania from 2003-2006.
 Following this, she moved to Yale University, where she completed one year as a post-doctoral associate and two years as an Associate Research Scientist from 2006-2009.
 In 2009, Dr. Chaplin was promoted...

 Director, Program for Obesity Weight and Eating Research (POWER)

 Carlos M. Grilo, PhD is Professor of Psychiatry at the Yale University School of Medicine and Professor of Psychology at Yale University.
 Dr. Grilo is the Founding Director of the Program for Obesity, Weight, and Eating Research (POWER) at the Yale University School of Medicine and serves as Senior Scientist for the National Center for Substance Abuse and Addictions at Yale.
 Dr. Grilo completed his undergraduate education at Brown University (1983) and received his PhD in clinical psychology...

 Professor of Internal Medicine (Cardiology)